AbiJays/Introduction-to-Lists/lists.md

 | eat pie | watch clouds | drink water |

-If we want to access the initial object we want to access the first memory address, this first address is by default 0, after which is the first derivative and the second derivative.
+If we want to access the initial object we want to access the first memory address, which is by default 0, after which is the first derivative and the second derivative.

-If we want to access the first memory address we don't want to go anywhere, we don't want to move a space so we start at 0.
+Another way to think of it is, if we want to access the first memory address we don't want to go anywhere, we don't want to move a space so we start at 0.
+If we want "watch clouds" we move 1 space to index 1 and so on.

 | eat pie | watch clouds | drink water |
      ^           1              2